johnellis0/gs-sheets-form-utils/README.md

 Using a digest column improves performance as only one column needs to be checked vs how many are in the range.

+### Calculate duplicate yourself

+This allows for more customization of actions to take if it is a duplicate; eg. not moving the range at all.

 ```javascript
 function onFormSubmit(e){
     var range = e.range;